 This leaves clad stainless in the middle.
 But because of all of its other great properties, being a little on the sticky side is a decent price to pay for most people.

 There are some interesting paths around the stickiness of stainless:

 - Always heat oil in a stainless pan before adding the food.
 The hot oil creates a barrier that helps prevent food from sticking to the pan.
 Then let food release naturally before trying to stir or turn--this not only keeps the pan cleaner, it creates a delicious browned crust on the food.

 - Season your stainless before using: yes, you can season stainless just like cast iron to make it an almost nonstick surface.
 Here's an article from Epicurious describing how to do that.
 (If it weren't Epicurious, we wouldn't have believed it--but it works.)

-Stainless steel is not the easiest material to care for, but its other excellent features make it worth the extra effort.
-Also, there are ways to make stainless easier to clean: seasoning is one, and heating oil before adding food (which creates a barrier) is another.
+Stainless steel is not the easiest material to care for, but its other excellent features make it worth the (slightly) extra effort.
+Also, there are ways to make stainless easier to clean: seasoning is one, and following the proper heating and cooking routine is another (and our preferred method).